Note: Discontinued. See reviews of the latest models.

 - No auto mute

 The Valentine One, introduced in 1991, received laser-detection circuitry in the mid-1990s and a revised circuit board in 2007.
-Aside from minor firmware revisions over the decades, it's little changed from the original.
+Aside from a few firmware revisions over the decades, it's little changed from the original.

 The V1 delivered stellar X- and K-band radar range, equaling the Beltronics STi Magnum at 11.3 miles.
 But it stumbled somewhat on the widely used 35.5-gigahertz Ka band frequency.